 Although these are the more obvious processes that start to occur when a human being dies, when it comes to the decomposition of a corpse, it is not so much what is dead as what remains alive that causes the smell associated with death.
 Although the human body in its entirety may be declared dead, there remain things inside a body that remain very much alive.
-For example, skin is an organ.
-Skin remains fully alive for at least 24 hours after death of a body.
+For example, the skin is an organ.
+Skin remains fully alive for at least 24 hours after the death of a body.
 The harvesting of human skin is permitted for 24 hours for use in transplants.

 A prime example of something that carries on living in a body after death is declared is bacteria contained within some of the bodily organs.
 This includes bacteria in a deceased person’s intestines and pancreas.

 When bodily death occurs, this triggers bacteria to start attacking or breaking down their host, which is the human body itself.
-When blood stops flowing, bacteria is deprived of their ready source of nutrients.
+When blood stops flowing, bacteria are deprived of their ready source of nutrients.

 The same process, in a less dramatic way, occurs in the intestines as well.
-Once the bacteria have run out nourishment in the intestines, they start to move to other organs in a person’s body. the pancreas all but disappears, releasing the bacteria into person’s body.
+Once the bacteria have run out nourishment in the intestines, they start to move to other organs in a person’s body.

 Bacteria and the Deceased Human Body

 The release of gas is so significant, whatever space or room the body is placed will begin to fill with a foul, virtually intolerable odor.
-People oftentimes refer to this as the small of rotting flesh.
-Technically, the odor associated with a dead body after two or three days is the result of the gas being expelled by the process of bacteria consuming the body via the process of decomposition, or the decomposing of human organs.
+People oftentimes refer to this as the smell of rotting flesh.
+Technically, the odor associated with a dead body after two or three days is the result of the gas being expelled by the process of bacteria consuming the body via the process of decomposition or the decomposing of human organs.

 The strength and amount of gas that is emitted during the process of decomposition cannot be underestimated.
 The pressure internally can be so great that, despite the fact that some gas is escaping and fouling the air, there remains so much trapped gas that a body can literally explode.